openamiguel/NFTulips/README.md

 ## NFTulips: Fresh, Immortal Tulips on the Ethereum Blockchain

 NFTulips are 10,000 unique collectible digital tulips that live on the Ethereum blockchain.
 The blockchain guarantees proof of ownership and trust-free buying/bidding/offering/selling.
-To learn more about a specific tulip, check out my website at _____________
+To learn more about a specific tulip, check out my website at (TBA).

 This repo contains the Ethereum contract used to manage the tulips and a verifiable image of all 10,000 tulips.